Finding the Perfect Web Designer

 When you start looking, you will notice that there’s absolutely no shortage of freelance web designers to collaborate with.
-Online freelance marketplaces such as upwork.com are packed with these skilled candidates.
+Online website design directories are packed with these skilled candidates.
 On top of those, you’re bound to find at least ten or twenty in the nearest town.

 Now, you’re left with the difficult task of narrowing this pool of talent down to the one that will work most effectively with you.
 It’s hard even if you have some technical knowledge, but it can seem near impossible if you don’t.
 On the other hand, it’s easy to think technical considerations are the only ones that matter.
 Anyone who has hired a genius who is impossible to work with can tell you just how wrong-headed that can be.